EtherealEngine/etherealengine-docs/docs/1_installation/4_advanced_setup.md

 ### 7. In a browser, navigate to https://127.0.0.1:3000/location/default
 The database seeding process creates a default empty location called 'default'.
 It can be navigated to by going to 'https://127.0.0.1:3000/location/default'.
-As of this writing, the cert provided in the XREngine package for local use is not adequately signed.
+As of this writing, the cert provided in the ethereal engine package for local use is not adequately signed.
 You can create signed certificates and replace the default ones, but most developers just ignore the warnings.
 Browsers will throw up warnings about going to insecure pages.
 You should be able to tell the browser